ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         **GEM Terminal Distribution**

-        Assembly Solutions is a UK Distributor of GEM Terminals and Connectors for Wire Assembly Manufactured Products.\
+        Assembly Solutions is a UK Distributor of GEM Terminals and Connectors.

-        \

-        **GEM Terminal Catalogue**
+        GEM Terminals are the Taiwan based Asia leading manufacturer of over 1,000 AC Terminals and Plug Inserts for Powercords.

-        **Click here** to view the full range of GEM Terminals and Connectors
+        **Click here** to view the full range of GEM Terminals and Connectors.

         **Why Buy from Assembly Solutions**